AlirezaParsi/alirezaparsi.github.io/README.md

  `pkg install openjdk-17`

-When the installation is complete, now we create a folder for minecraft. before making sure that we are in the $HOME path for this use this command :
+When the installation is complete, now we create a folder for minecraft. before that make sure you are in the $HOME path. for this use this command :
 `cd`
 or
 `cd ~`